The House of Belonging

 She smirked a bit, wiping the tears.

-“She sounds like a great mom,” he said, although he didn’t believe it.
+“She sounds like a good mom,” he said, although once out of his mouth he realized he didn’t believe it.

 She sounds more like a hard-ass.

-Rebecca didn’t say answer, as if she didn’t know how much to elaborate, but then she shook her head.
+Rebecca didn’t say anything for a long time, as if she didn’t know if she should elaborate.

 Then, smiling through the last of her tears, she went on.
-“She taught me a lot, including you don’t have to be perfect to be loved … and everyone deserves a second chance.”
+“My mom taught me a lot, including you don’t have to be perfect to be loved … and everyone deserves a second chance.”

 You don’t have to be perfect.